repomansez/SteamSA-downgrade/README.md

 - xdelta3

 ## How to use
-- Copy the files to your GTA SAN ANDREAS installation directory and run convert.sh.
+- Copy the files to your GTA SAN ANDREAS installation directory and run downgrade.sh.

 ## Video tutorial
 - Coming soonTM